chipsalliance/Caliptra/doc/Caliptra.md

 | Caliptra runtime firmware invalid | During boot, as described in [Boot Media Integrated](#bmi), [Boot Media Dependent](#bmd), [Secure Boot Flow](#secure-boot-flow) |  |
 | Fuse programming errors |  |  |

-[^1]: Caliptra is Spanish for “root cap” and describes the deepest part of the root.

-[^2]: This obfuscation secret may be a chip-class secret, or a chip-unique PUF, with the latter preferred.

-[^3]: This memory should only be volatile in a power loss event.
-See details in [HW Section](#reset-flow).

-[^4]: When a hitless update occurs, and then following reset, Caliptra shall execute the updated firmware and shall maintain the measurements that it collected during boot.
-Caliptra shall support the reporting of these measurements with signed attestations.
-Hitless update of Caliptra’s FMC shall not be supported.
-Hitless update requires creating a new DICE identity, which would require access to IDevID and LDevID.
-Retention of IDevID and LDevID (privkeys) during post-boot introduce a security vulnerability.

-[^5]: Upon boot, firmware defensively treats existing SRAM contents as potentially malicious, emplaced by prior firmware with a vulnerability.

-[^6]: The format of this log is outside the scope of this specification.

-[^7]: The format of this blob is outside the scope of this specification.

-[^8]: ECDSA is used for firmware verification and SPDM (signing).

-[^9]: SHA is used with ECDSA and HMAC, and is also used to generate measurements.

 # Terminology

 The following acronyms and abbreviations are used throughout this document.